-Government grants and third party contributions are recognised in the Comprehensive Income and Expenditure Statement as income, basis once there is reasonable assurance that any conditions will be complied with and that the sums will be received.
+Government grants and third party contributions are recognised in the Comprehensive Income and Expenditure Statement as income, except to the extent that the grant or contribution has a condition which has not yet been satisfied.
+They are accounted for on an accruals basis once there is reasonable assurance that any conditions will be complied with and that the sums will be received.